 For this project, I teamed up with Tempaper Designs to install removable wallpaper to the stair treads of an old Victorian home in the Old West End of Toledo.
 If you are totally into this removable wallpaper trend right now like me, I highly recommend this product.
 They have so many design options and the installation was a piece of cake.

-Jackie and Jeff painted the trim a crisp white to better compliment the wallpaper going on the treads and to brighten up the dark hallway.
+Jackie and Jeff painted the trim a crisp white to better compliment the design going on the risers and to brighten up the dark hallway.

 - Tempaper Wallpaper

 - Tempaper Squeegee (included in the product purchase)

 - Ruler – we used this to mark a straight line when cutting the paper

 I hope this tutorial helps you take the leap to try that project that has been sitting on your DIY Pinterest board.
 Don’t forget to send me pictures of your installations, I would love to see how they turned out!